jnewby19/SDEV_220_Final_Project/README.md

-# This is a repository of the final project for SDEV 220
+# This is a repository for the final project - SDEV 220